 - bay leaves

 I would happily add mushroom, or any of the root vegetables (parsnip, rutabaga, celeriac).
-You can certainly add legumes like peas, kidney beans or lentils to make the stew loaded with extra protein.
+You can certainly add legumes like peas, kidney beans, lentils or sweet corn to make the stew loaded with extra protein.

 How to make Vegan Shepherd’s Pie?